Didgy74/Texas/README.md

 Texas also includes opt-in tools to load the texture onto OpenGL and Vulkan renderers.

 **NOTE!** This library is very early in it's development stages, interface breaking changes, bugs, features may appear/disappear at any time over the course of the early stages of development.
 This is the first library I'm building that's meant to be used by others, you are warned.
-I currently do not recommend using Texas in it's current state if need stability, but I'm very happy if you would use it and give me feedback and bug reports.
+I currently do not recommend using Texas in it's current state if you need stability, but I'm very happy if you would use it and give me feedback and bug reports.

 ## Requirements
 The library has been tested to run on the following compilers